Ollama Herd vs Open WebUI

-Open WebUI is the most popular self-hosted chat interface for local LLMs, with over 126K GitHub stars.
+Open WebUI is the most popular self-hosted chat interface for local LLMs, with over 148K GitHub stars as of August 2026.
 It provides a polished, ChatGPT-like browser experience on top of Ollama and other backends, with features like multi-user auth, RAG document upload, conversation history, web search integration, and a plugin system.
 It supports connecting to multiple Ollama instances and aggregating their models.

 "Open WebUI supports multiple Ollama instances" and "Ollama Herd routes across multiple Ollama instances" sound like the same thing.
 They are not.

 Ollama Herd is a routing engine.
-It evaluates 7 signals in real-time (model availability, GPU memory, system memory, thermal state, queue depth, historical performance, node health) to determine the optimal node for each request.
+It evaluates 8 signals in real-time (model availability, GPU memory, system memory, thermal state, queue depth, historical performance, node health, session affinity) to determine the optimal node for each request.
 It also handles retry, fallback, queue management, and health monitoring.

 | Feature | Open WebUI Multi-Backend | Ollama Herd |